 A rolling check-list of the findings of European Court of Auditors’ special reports, which presents a comprehensive overview of these reports, concentrating on those bearing on the annual EU discharge procedure.
 It summarises the main findings of each ECA special report and seeks to link them to the relevant debates and positions of the European Parliament, including, notably, the working documents of the Budgetary Control Committee, as well as to the work of the specialised parliamentary committees, and to individual Members’ questions.

-In addition to these four check-lists, the European Council Oversight Unit – which monitors and analyses the delivery of the European Council on the commitments made in the conclusions of its meetings, as well as its various responsibilities either in law or on the basis of intergovernmental agreements – also produces three rolling check-lists of potential use to parliamentary committees in their ex-post scrutiny and evaluation role:
+In addition to these five check-lists, the European Council Oversight Unit – which monitors and analyses the delivery of the European Council on the commitments made in the conclusions of its meetings, as well as its various responsibilities either in law or on the basis of intergovernmental agreements – also produces three rolling check-lists of potential use to parliamentary committees in their ex-post scrutiny and evaluation role:

 A rolling check-list of European Council conclusions, which lists all the European Council’s commitments or policy pronouncements, by subject area, since 2010 – showing the evolution of wording of each issue over time – and details the degree of their implementation of such commitments to date.
 The check-list was launched in June 2014, is updated four times a year, and is now in its seventh edition.